-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEARS ENDED DECEMBER 31, 2006 AND 2005 (UNAUDITED)
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEARS ENDED DECEMBER 31, 2008 AND 2007 (UNAUDITED)

-The management's discussion and analysis of the Pinnacle Community Infrastructure Financing Authority, Franklin County, Ohio, (the Authority), financial performance provides an overall review of the Authority's financial activities for the fiscal years ended December 31, 2006 and 2005.
-The intent of this discussion and analysis is to look at the Authority's financial performance as a whole; readers should also review the notes to the basic financial statements and financial statements to enhance their understanding of the Authority's financial performance.
+The Management's Discussion and Analysis of the Pinnacle Community Infrastructure Financing Authority, Franklin County, Ohio, (the "Authority") financial performance provides an overall review of the Authority's financial activities for the years ended December 31, 2008 and 2007.
+The intent of this discussion and analysis is to look at the Authority's financial performance as a whole.
+Readers should also review the basic financial statements and notes to the financial statements to enhance their understanding of the Authority's financial performance.